-Brandon Patterson is a PhD Candidate in mechanical engineering at the University of Michigan, studying how ultrasound waves interact with the human body.
+Brandon Patterson is a postdoctoral research fellow at the University of Michigan Medical School, studying how ultrasound waves interact with the human body.
 When Brandon is not working on research and science communication he is actively involved in education outreach and writing a children's book.

 Katherine (Katie) Prater is a postdoctoral fellow in Neurology at the University of Washington studying immune factors related to anxiety and fear behavior.
 When she is not sciencing with her labmates, Katie can often be found playing computer games with her husband, playing board games, or reading a good book.
 She also may be found playing with her “love” bird, known to some as “the destroyer of worlds.”

 Alison Ludzki is a PhD student in Kinesiology studying the ways that diet and exercise can reduce insulin resistance and other metabolic diseases.
 She spends her time outside of lab training with the Ann Arbor Running Company, and doing science writing.